tinkerbox/message_quickly/README.md

 This makes use of the environment variables `FACEBOOK_MESSENGER_PAGE_ACCESS_TOKEN` and `FACEBOOK_MESSENGER_PAGE_ID`.

-You can also create your own instances like so:
+In future you will be able to create your own clients like so:

 ```
 @send_api_client = MessengerPlatform::Api::Client.new do |client|